BonsaiDen/JavaScript-Garden/doc/scopes.md

  1. In case there's a `var foo` statement in the current scope use that.
  2. If one of the function parameters is named `foo` use that.
  3. If the function itself is called `foo` use that.
- 4. Go to the next outer scope and start from **#1** again.
+ 4. Go to the next outer scope and start with **#1** again.

 > **Note:** Having a parameter called `arguments` will **override** the default
 > `arguments` object.

 ### Namespaces

-A common problem of having only one global namespace is that it is very easy to run into problems where variable names clash.
-But this can be easily avoided with the help of anonymous *function wrappers*.
+A common problem of having only one global namespace is the likeliness of running into problems where variable names clash.
+In JavaScript, this problem can be easily avoided with the help of anonymous *function wrappers*.

     (function() {
         // a self contained "namespace"